Cold Calling Techniques Every Organization Should Know

 • If you don’t use a salesy tone with your target, why do it with the gatekeeper?

-Most popular qualifying methods
+Various lead qualifying methods

 BANT (budget, authority, need, timeline)

 BANT is the oldest recognized qualification method.
-Developed by IBM, in the 1950s.
-Bant determines whether or not the person/organization you’re speaking to has the budget, makes the decisions, has the need for your service/product and how soon would they be looking to take action.
+Developed by IBM in the 1950s.
+Bant determines whether or not the person/organization you’re speaking to has the budget, makes the decisions, has the need for your service/product, and how soon they would be looking to take action.

 In order to qualify your prospects using BANT you will need to ask a series of questions.
-Questions in no particular order that will allow you to (by the end of the call) learn how imminent closing them will be.
+Questions in no particular order will allow you to (by the end of the call) learn how imminent closing them will be.
 Here are a few sample questions you can ask using the BANT method:

 • Budget: Do you have a budget in place for this solution?